 We also found this helpful automotive wire sizing calculator from Wire Barn that shows you more detail on what gauges will or won’t work, as well as other pieces of information like voltage drop for each.

-Here’s an example using our Acegoo 12V LED lights:
+Here’s an example of choosing the correct wire size using our Acegoo 12V LED lights

 We have a 12V electrical system, so we’ll use that as our system voltage.

 System voltage = 12V

 Per the tech specs on our Acegoo 12V recessed LED lights, they have a max current of 3W per light.
 To convert that to amperage, we divide by the system volume (3W / 12V = 0.25A).